Annie Dillard (Annie Doak)

-While Annie Dillard (the narrator and author of the book) and young Annie Doak, the book’s protagonist, are the same person, it’s important to note that there is a clear difference between their presences on… (read full character analysis)
+While Annie Dillard (the narrator and author of the book) and young Annie Doak, the book’s protagonist, are the same person, it’s important to note that there is a clear difference between their presences on… read analysis of Annie Dillard (Annie Doak)

 Annie’s mother is, like most other upper-class women she knew in Pittsburgh, a wife and mother without paid employment of her own.
-Although adhering to many of the social expectations of the family’s milieu, Mother… (read full character analysis)
+Although adhering to many of the social expectations of the family’s milieu, Mother… read analysis of Mother

 Annie’s father is also similar to many upper- and upper-middle-class Pittsburgh men: he works in business, believes in hard work, and his politics are somewhat conservative.
-He is logical and thoughtful, though he can also… (read full character analysis)
+He is logical and thoughtful, though he can also… read analysis of Father (Frank Doak)

 Annie’s younger sister, Amy plays a somewhat peripheral role in Annie’s narration of her childhood.
-The two sisters spend a great deal of time together, but are often thrown together without their choosing, and as… (read full character analysis)
+The two sisters spend a great deal of time together, but are often thrown together without their choosing, and as… read analysis of Amy

 Annie’s youngest sister, she remains the “baby” of the family for almost all of Annie’s childhood.
 Born when Annie is ten years old, she is not present for most of the shared sister experiences that Annie and Amy have.